National Movement of Amhara

-National Movement of Amhara (የአማራ ብሔራዊ ንቅናቄ, NaMA) is a right-wing Amhara ethnic nationalist political party created in June 2018 in Bahir Dar, capital of the Amhara Region of Ethiopia.
+The National Movement of Amhara (የአማራ ብሔራዊ ንቅናቄ, NaMA) is a right-wing Amhara ethnic nationalist political party created in June 2018 in Bahir Dar, capital of the Amhara Region of Ethiopia.

 Creation

 NAMA was created in June 2018 in Bahir Dar to defend the interests of Amhara people in Ethiopia, after Abiy Ahmed became prime minister of Ethiopia and promised the "broadening [of] democratic space".

 Leadership and structure

 Desalagne Chanie (or Chane) was elected as the chair of NaMA at its creation in June 2018.
 He was replaced by Belete Molla, who was elected as chair in February 2020 in a meeting that included observers from the National Election Board of Ethiopia (NEBE).

 As of February 2020, NaMA was led by a nine-member executive committee, including Belete as chair.
 One of the executive committee members, Christian Tadele, was at the time under arrest as a suspect in the Amhara Region coup d'état attempt of June 2019.